utkarshh-singh/fall-fest-2025-website/index.md

   <p>
     <strong>Qiskit Fall Fest</strong> is a student-run celebration of learning,
-    making, and community in quantum computing.
-Over one weekend, we bring together curious beginners, builders, and mentors for hands-on workshops and a friendly hackathon powered by IBM Quantum tools and the uOttawa community.
+    making, and community building in quantum computing.
+Over one weekend, we bring together curious beginners, builders, and mentors for hands-on workshops and a friendly hackathon powered by IBM Quantum and the uOttawa community.
   </p>